Electric-Coin-Company/simtfl/README.md

 * [Programming patterns for use of simpy](doc/patterns.md).

+You can also generate API documentation by running `./gendoc.sh`.
+The starting point for the generated documentation is <apidoc/simtfl.html>.

 ## Contributing

 Please use `./check.sh` before submitting a PR.
 This currently runs `flake8`